Profile

 By the summer of 1960, Frank Budd was ready to take on the world.
 Still not close to his peak years, he ran to a spot on the USA Olympic Team and placed fifth in the 100-meter final at the Rome Olympic Games.
 Oh, how close that race was.
 All of 18/100ths of a second separated the first six finishers.

-He seemed destined to win a gold medal in the 4x100-meter sprint relay at Rome but the script didn't work out as planned.
+He seemed destined to win a gold medal in the 4x100-meter sprint relay at Rome but the script didn''t work out as planned.
 Frank ran a brilliant lead-off leg but No. 2 man Ray Norton started too soon and wound up taking the baton out of the zone.
+The USA did finish first, ahead of West Germany, and in time that would have set a world record, only to suffer a DQ call.